-While there aren't many scheduled events, Disneyland will be decorated for the holiday and you'll find lots of seasonally themed events and activities all around the parks.
+In December, you can enjoy some special Christmas events, California-style, and while there aren't many scheduled events, Disneyland will be decorated for the holiday and you'll find lots of seasonally themed events and activities all around the parks.

 - The Candlelight Processional is an old-fashioned homage to the season, with hundreds of singers and celebrity narrators.
 Open to the general public in 2012; it returned to invitation-only status in 2013.

 - New Year's Eve brings a special fireworks show and also maximum crowds.